Lakeside Service leader helps shape WCC training, then hires college's graduates

 Washtenaw Community College continues to strengthen the state’s advanced manufacturing workforce through its partnership with the Federation for Advanced Manufacturing Education.

-View Post : Next group of FAME apprentices start earn-while-you-learn programtags: MI FAME, Advanced Manufacturing, FAME, Apprenticeships
+View Post : Next group of FAME apprentices start earn-while-you-learn programtags: Advanced Manufacturing, MI FAME, FAME, July 2026, Apprenticeships, On The Record

 Fifth annual Juneteenth Celebration to be held June 18